rhregalado/rhregalado.github.io/_essays/essay9.md

   You are enough.<br>
   Your existence is enough.<br>
   This is enough.
 Enough to turn my world or<br>
-  Set it aflame in the most beautiful way.<br>
+  Tear it asunder in the most beautiful way.<br>
   <cite style="font-style: normal; font-weight: normal; display: block; text-align: right;">
     <strong><em>How Much Yearning</em></strong>, R.R.H.
 Regalado<br>
   </cite>